 Of course, not everyone is convinced.
 Some traditionalists see Sadhguru’s message as a watered-down version of ancient Indian teachings.
 They worry that his emphasis on luxury and material comforts will only further pollute the spiritual purity of yoga.
 Only time will tell if Sadhguru’s message will stand the test of time.
 But for now, he seems to be winning over more converts than any other guru in recent memory.

 Instead, there is a shift from the external to internalization of what is considered to be “luxury”.
-More and more people are shifting towards a lifestyle where luxury meets spirituality.
+More and more people are shifting towards a lifestyle where luxury meets enlightenment.

 Today’s high-earning consumers are looking for experiences that help them learn, differentiate themselves, express who they are, and have a purpose beyond comfort and pampering.
 Technology is playing an increasingly important role in this, and luxury brands will do well to ensure they are incorporating emerging tech – such as artificial intelligence and augmented/virtual reality experiences – into their offering.